mikaelpatel/Cosa/README.md

 for more details and the example code (examples/Ciao).

-The primary programming paradigm is object-oriented and state-machine/event driven.
+The primary programming paradigm is object-oriented and state-machine/event driven with proto-threads.
 There is a large number of device drivers available for SPI, TWI/I2C and 1-Wire.
 A strict directory structure is used to organize the Cosa/driver source code.
 Sub-directories are used for each driver type.
+This allows a foundation for scaling and configuration.

 Cosa uses the Arduino IDE and build system.
 Cosa classes are included with prefix, e.g. "Cosa/FileName.hh".
 It is possible to use both